Stochastic Transport with L\'evy Noise -- Fully Discrete Numerical Approximation: Stochastic Partial Differential Equations with L evy Noise

-where $(u_i,i\in\bN)$ is some orthonormal basis of $U$.
-The Lebesgue-Bochner space of all square-integrable, $ H$-valued random variables is defined as \bee L^2(\gO; H):=\{Y:\gO\to H \text{ is strongly measurable with $\|Y\|_{L^2(\gO; H)}:=\bE(\|Y\|_{ H}^2)^{1/2}<+\infty$}\}. \eee For the remainder of this article, we omit the stochastic argument $\go\in\gO$ for notational convenience.
+where $(u_k,k\in\bN)$ is an arbitrary orthonormal basis of $U$.
+The Lebesgue-Bochner space of all square-integrable, $ H$-valued random variables is defined as \bee L^2(\gO; H):=\left\{Y:\gO\to H \big|\,\text{$Y$ is strongly measurable with $\|Y\|_{L^2(\gO; H)}:=\bE(\|Y\|_{ H}^2)^{1/2}<+\infty$}\right\}. \eee For the remainder of this article, we omit the stochastic argument $\go\in\gO$ for notational convenience.
 Solutions to the SPDEs are characterized by path-wise identities that hold almost surely, see Definition~\ref{def:solutions} below.
 Therefore, unless stated otherwise, all appearing equalities and estimates involving stochastic terms are in the path-wise sense and are assumed to hold almost surely.
 We denote by $C$ a generic positive constant which may change from one line to another.
 Whenever necessary, the dependency of $C$ on certain parameters is made explicit.
-Our focus is on stochastic partial differential equations with L\'evy noise, meaning the driving noise is a (possibly infinite-dimensional) square-integrable L\'evy process defined as follows. \begin{defi} A $U$-valued stochastic process $L=(L(t),t\in\bT)$ is called \textit{L\'evy process} if \begin{itemize} \item $L$ has stationary and independent increments, \item $L(0)=0$ almost surely, and \item $L$ is stochastically continuous, i.e., for all $\eps>0$ and $t\in\bT$ holds
+Our focus is on stochastic partial differential equations with L\'evy noise, i.e. with a possibly infinite-dimensional, square-integrable L\'evy process as driving noise. \begin{defi} A $U$-valued stochastic process $L=(L(t),t\in\bT)$ is called \textit{L\'evy process} if \begin{itemize} \item $L$ has stationary and independent increments, \item $L(0)=0$ almost surely, and \item $L$ is stochastically continuous, i.e., for all $\eps>0$ and $t\in\bT$ holds